 Lab Diamond Cut

 Lab cut diamonds are grown inside cutting edge laboratories – in an environment designed to replicate the earth’s crust.
 This results in lab grown or man made diamonds that are almost identical to natural gems.
-In fact, they have the same chemical and optical properties, and only gemologists can confidently tell them apart!
+In fact, they have the same chemical, physical, and optical properties, and only gemologists can confidently tell them apart!

 What is a diamond cut?